ozhakhushi/Cat-Sanctuary/README.md

 ---

 ## Contribution Guidelines
 We welcome contributions!
-Please read our [Code of Conduct](https://github.com/Amna-Hassan04/Serenity-Guide?tab=coc-ov-file#contributor-code-of-conduct) to participate in this project.
+Please read our [Code of Conduct](https://github.com/Amna-Hassan04/Serenity-Guide?tab=coc-ov-file#contributor-code-of-conduct) to contribute to this project.
 By contributing, you agree to abide by its terms.

 ## 📄 License